-The cooperating institution is expected to assume the same full responsibility for the detailed administration of the scholarship for the ARRS scholar as for any other member of the faculty supported totally within its own budget.
+The cooperating institution is expected to assume the same full responsibility for the detailed administration of the scholarship for the ARRS Scholar as for any other member of the faculty supported totally within its own budget.

-Title and Rank: The title “ARRS Scholar”, if used, should only supplement the scholar's regular faculty title and rank.
+Title and Rank: The title “ARRS Scholar”, if used, should only supplement the Scholar's regular faculty title and rank.

-Commercial Support: The Roentgen Fund® might receive funds from commercial companies to support scholarship programs and some recipients may have their scholarships named after a commercial entity.
+Commercial Support: The Roentgen Fund® might receive funds from commercial companies to support scholarship programs and some recipients may have their scholarship named after a commercial entity.
 It does not imply commercial endorsement of the scholarship recipient, the research, or the institution.

 Extension: A no-cost extension may be requested to extend the final budget period of the scholarship up to 12 months beyond the original end date.
 Requests should include the reason for the extension, the requested length of the extension, and a summary of expected outcomes during the extension period.
 Requests will be reviewed by The Roentgen Fund® Board of Trustees and will be granted on a case-by-case basis without additional funding.
 In order to qualify for the extension, continued progress on the project must be demonstrated.
 An additional interim report will be required if an extension is granted.

 Publications: Scientific and educational manuscripts resulting from the scholarship must be submitted first to the American Journal of Roentgenology to be considered for publication (right of first refusal).
 Authors who wish to bypass the right of first refusal process must receive written permission from ARRS.
 “ARRS Scholar” should be added to any scientific publications that are a direct result of the scholarship proposal or prepared during the course of the scholarship.
-A reprint of any publications resulting from the scholarship-funded work should be sent to the ARRS Roentgen Fund® Board of Trustees.
+A copy of any publications resulting from the scholarship-funded work should be sent to The Roentgen Fund® Board of Trustees.

 Limitations and Terminations